cap-js/event-broker/README.md

 }
 ```

-If the parameter is not set, the [global request body size limit](https://pages.github.tools.sap/cap/docs/node.js/cds-server#maximum-request-body-size) ``cds.server.body_parser.limit`` is taken into account.
+If the parameter is not set, the [global request body size limit](https://pages.github.tools.sap/cap/docs/node.js/cds-server#maximum-request-body-size) ``cds.env.server.body_parser.limit`` is taken into account.
 If this parameter is not set either, the default value of ``1mb``is used.

 ## Support, Feedback, Contributing